-Following completion of the surgery, the incisions are usually closed with very fine absorbable suture.
+Following completion of the surgery, the incisions are usually closed with a very fine absorbable suture.

 Most patients can anticipate a marked improvement in the appearance of the eyes.
 They have a fresher, more wide-open appearance.
 This is often coupled by a similar feeling of lightness in the eyelids.
 Bags and pouches are significantly reduced if not completely eliminated.
 Some patients actually experience an improvement in their eyesight or peripheral vision as a result of removal of skin that was hanging over the pupil and obstructing vision.

 The transconjunctival approach can be combined with a chemical peel or laser resurfacing of the lower eyelid to help remove some of the lines in the lower eyelid skin.
-If significant laxity exists in the lower eyelid skin and muscle a traditional lower eyelid blepharoplasty by means of excising excess tissue from an incision along the lash line is another option that may be indicated.
+If significant laxity exists in the lower eyelid skin and muscle, then a traditional lower eyelid blepharoplasty (by means of excising excess tissue from an incision along the lash line) is another option that may be indicated.
 In certain cases, where the lower eyelid is extremely lax, additional work may be required to tighten the lid to prevent postoperative drooping.

 Eyelid surgery is almost always an outpatient procedure performed under general anesthesia.
 In some instances the procedure can be performed under local anesthesia with IV sedation.

-Serious complications are most unusual and those that occur can usually be corrected.
-Since there is variation in the scar contracture following this operation, wise and conscientious surgeons are always careful to avoid excessive tissue removal particularly in the lower eyelids.
-This minimizes the risk of a complication called ectropion - in which the lower lid is pulled down and outward.
+Serious complications are most unusual, and those that do occur can usually be corrected.
+Since there is variation in the scar contracture following this operation, wise and conscientious surgeons are always careful to avoid excessive tissue removal, particularly in the lower eyelids.
+This minimizes the risk of a complication called ectropion – in which the lower lid is pulled down and outward.
 This risk is also minimized by the transconjunctival approach, when indicated.
-Additional risks include bleeding, postoperative dryness of the eye, visible scaring, and, in very rare cases, visual loss.
+Additional risks include bleeding, postoperative dryness of the eye, visible scarring, and, in very rare cases, visual loss.

 Patients who are subject to dryness of the eyes should notify us of this problem.
 Blepharoplasty can exacerbate this problem.
 Precautions should be taken to keep the eyes moist after surgery if the surgery can still be performed.

-Dr. Angelo Cuzalina and Dr. James Koehler offer lower and upper eyelid surgery at Tulsa Surgical Arts.
+Dr. Angelo Cuzalina offers lower and upper eyelid surgery at Tulsa Surgical Arts.
 See the gallery of eyelid surgery before and after photos for results, and call 918-392-7900 for more information.